Levskislav/air-insights-copilot/air_insights_project_plan_en.md

-# Project Plan (EN): Agentic “Air & Insights Copilot”
+# Project Plan (EN): Agentic "OutdoorMate" (formerly Air & Insights Copilot)

-This is a **step-by-step project plan with progress statuses** for the “Air & Insights Copilot” agent.
+This is a **step-by-step project plan with progress statuses** for the "OutdoorMate" agent.

+> **Note**: Project renamed to "OutdoorMate" to reflect planned expansions: snow tracking, geocoding, route weather forecasts.

 ## Project goal
 Build an **agentic assistant** that: